 Improving Your Metabolism

 How metabolism rates are determined varies from person to person.
-We aren’t sure why that is, but in his book, Ultra-metabolism, Dr. Mark Hyman explains that metabolism depends largely on mitochondria, or little powerhouses inside our cells that help generate energy.
+We aren’t sure why that is, but in his book, Ultra-metabolism, Dr. Mark Hyman explains that metabolism depends largely on mitochondria, the little powerhouses inside our cells that help generate energy.
 Dr. Hyman describes how the rate at which these mitochondria transform food and oxygen into energy is dependent on several things – including genetics, hormones, age, and body composition.

 What Nutrients Promote a Healthy Metabolism?